 3. Make sure you've contributed to tax-advantaged accounts

 Some account types like IRAs and HSAs allow contributions for the past year until the tax-filing deadline in April.
-However, for HSAs, waiting until April may mean making a contribution outside of payroll deductions, potentially incurring FICA taxes that could have otherwise been avoided if the contribution had been made by December 31 of the previous year.
+However, for HSAs, waiting until April may mean making a contribution outside of payroll deductions, potentially incurring FICA taxes that could have otherwise been avoided if the contribution had been made by the last business day of the previous year.
 Other types of retirement accounts like 401(k)s have clear deadlines at the end of the year.

 Tip: If you get a year-end bonus, you may be able to direct some of it into your workplace retirement plan.